truenas/documentation/static/includes/CreateCloudSyncTaskScale.md

    {{< include file="/static/includes/FileExplorerFolderIcons.md" >}}

-4. Cloud provider settings change based on the credential you select.
-Select or enter the required settings that include where files are stored.
+4. Select or enter the required settings that include where files are stored.
+Cloud provider settings change based on the credential selected.
    If shown, select the bucket on the **Bucket** dropdown list.

 5. Select the time to run the task from the **Schedule** options.